ibogovic-hub/ibogovic-hub.github.io/about.md

 ---
 ### Summary

 > Already in the network academy and later as a network technician, I took on various tasks in the areas of networked systems, especially UNIX, IT security and data protection.
 Professionally, I have been dealing with problems and tasks of network and information security since 2009.
 First practically with the planning and realization of network-oriented security solutions, later conceptually in the development of IT security solutions and the implementation of IT security audits according to ISO Rules, IS027000, PCI or customer-specific specifications.
-IT professional with over eleven years of experience in managing various devices for top companies in Croatia and now in Germany, excellent interpersonal skills and great attention to detail.
+IT professional with over eleven years of experience in managing various devices for top companies in Croatia, Germany and now in Switzerland, excellent interpersonal skills and great attention to detail.

 ---